 Total phosphorus measures the total amount of phosphorus in the water.
 Phosphorus is an important plant nutrient (i.e., fertilizer) and the nutrient most likely to limit algal growth.
 Phosphorus levels are not only related to internal loading of nutrients but also from external sources.
 Elevated phosphorus inputs to lakes caused by human activities are a major cause of cultural eutrophication.
+Readings above $10 \ \mu g/L$ are considered slightly enriched while readings over $30 \ \mu g/L$ are considered enriched.

-Total phosphorus concentrations in June in Basin 1 were 8 μg/L at the lake surface, and 8 μg/L at thermocline depth and 10 μg/L in the bottom water.
-In Basin 2, 8 μg/L at the lake surface, and 8 μg/L at thermocline depth and 8 $\mu$ g/L in the bottom water.
-The June shoreline readings from sites Cove was 8 $\mu$ g/L, 3B was 11 μg/L and Inn 8 μg/L. The tributary TP readings in May ranged from 11-26 μg/L (increased from 2019).
-Storm Drain TP May readings were from 14-57 μg/L. Readings above 10μg/L are considered slightly enriched while readings over 30 μg/L are considered enriched.
-In the past, higher TP readings have been found coming from the tributaries and storm drains.
+Total phosphorus concentrations in June in Basin 1 were 7 μ g/L at the lake surface, and 8 μ g/L at thermocline depth and 7 μ g/L in the bottom water.
+In Basin 2, 8 μ g/L at the lake surface, and 8 μ g/L at thermocline depth and 7 μ g/L in the bottom water.
+The June shoreline readings from sites Cove was 8 μ g/L, 3B was 8 μ g/L and the Inn was 8 μ g/L.

+The tributary TP readings in May ranged from 7 - 9 μ g/L (one of the lowest results on record).
+Storm Drain TP May readings were from 9 - 63 μ g/L. In the past, higher TP readings have been found coming from the tributaries and storm drains.
 Overall, the spring samplings on the lake have stayed similar to past years, showing a slight trend down.
-The tributaries and storm drains were similar to the past, more elevated than the basins.
+The tributaries were down from the past while the storm drains were similar to the past, both of which are standardly more elevated than the basins.

-Late July Total Phosphorus concentrations were: Basin 1: 8 μg/L at the surface, 8 μg/L in the thermocline and 8 μg/L at bottom while Basin 2: 8 μg/L at the surface, 8 μg/L in the thermocline and 8 μg/L at bottom.
-No increases from the June testing and readings are still well below levels of concern.
+Late July Total Phosphorus concentrations were: Basin 1: 8 μ g/L at the surface, 8 μ g/L in the thermocline and 8 μ g/L at bottom while Basin 2: 8 μ g/L at the surface, 8 μ g/L in the thermocline and 8 μ g/L at bottom.
+No increases from the June testing and readings are still well below levels of concern and similar to 2020 results.

+End of summer Total Phosphorus concentrations were: Basin 1 56 μ g/L at the surface, 7 μ g/L at 30' and 8 μ g/L at bottom while Basin 2; 8 μ g/L at the surface, 8 μ g/L in the thermocline and 8 μ g/L at bottom.
+All of these results are similar or to 2020 except for the Basin 1 sample, which is an outlier compared to recent data.

+In 2017, levels were increased from 2016, but in 2018, levels had decreased and were back similarly to 2016 concentrations.
+Overall, the sampling in 2019, 2020 and 2021 are all similar, which very few fluctuations overall.

-End of summer Total Phosphorus concentrations were: Basin 1 8 μg/L at the surface, 8 μg/L at 30' and 8 μg/L at bottom while Basin 2; 8 μg/L at the surface, 8 μg/L in the thermocline and 8 μg/L at bottom.
-All of these results are similar or lower than 2019.
-In 2017, levels were increased from 2016, so this is an excellent sign for Portage Lake that overall trends are down and no up.
-Note: The levels are still under the 30 μg/L level, which we hope to avoid.
-In years past, Tributary sampling showed Stream #9 was generally the highest of the reading; however, in 2016 McCormick showed the higher reading, and in 2018, McCormick was still high compared to the other Tributaries.
-In 2020, the tributaries were similar in the spring, however decreases were found in the end of summer sampling, which is not the usual result from years past.
-The tributary samplings showed higher levels of TP compared to the basins, with numerous results considered slightly elevated-to-elevated.
-Additional tributary upstream testing was again done with the end of summer sampling and findings were slightly elevated, but not as large of a concern as some years.
+In years past, Tributary sampling showed Stream #9 was generally the highest of the reading; however, in recent years, this is not always been the case.
+In 2021, the tributaries were similar in the spring and fall and were overall less polluted than years past.
+Historically, the tributary samplings show higher levels of TP compared to the basins, with numerous results considered slightly elevated-to-elevated.
+Stream #9, which as additional tributary upstream testing completed, did not have enough flow or water present in the creek, to collect adequate samples in 2021.